edave64/polcaJS/README.md

 Here is some other basic math functions you may want to play around with: `-` subtraction, `_` negation, `*` multiplication, `/` division, `%` modulo, `^` exponentiation.
 Oh, and `=`, `>` and `<` are just functions, too!
 Polca uses "0" and "1" as truth values.

+### Functions

+To define a function, you can just write it in parentheses, like this: `(3 *)`.
+They can take any number of values as inputs and outputs.

+Functions are evaluated with `!`, but that is mostly useful within other functions.

 ## Deployment and contributing

 ### How to set up a local install